-When you are in Mart, you'll notice that it is more blue-collar than most other communities in America.
-35.57% of Mart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Mart is generally considered to be a blue-collar town.
+35.57% of the Mart workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Mart is a city of service providers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Mart who work in law enforcement and fire fighting (10.94%), maintenance occupations (8.89%), and office and administrative support (7.11%).

-The percentage of people in Mart with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.42% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Mart is quite a bit lower than the national average among all cities of 21.84%: just 10.42% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Mart in 2022 was $21,344, which is low income relative to Texas and the nation.
 This equates to an annual income of $85,376 for a family of four.
 However, Mart contains both very wealthy and poor people as well.